The Bright Family at Ham Green

 “The Bright family of Bristol was a tremendously important and wealthy one, having made its fortune in the slave trade, [West] India dealings and ultimately banking.”
 Quote from ‘Tempestuous teacups and enigmatic leaves’ Larry Schaff.

-From Worcestershire farming to Apprentice Merchant, and success in Bristol
+From Herefordshire farming to Apprentice Merchant, and success in Bristol

-Henry Bright senior 1715 – 1777 came from Worcestershire, but the family weren’t ‘landed aristocracy’, their background was as yeoman farmers but Henry had been apprenticed at the age of 16 to Richard Meyler, a West India merchant.
+Henry Bright senior 1715 – 1777 came from Herefordshire; “the earliest record so far being the baptism of Robert Bright in 1617.
+His family lived at Brockbury Hall in the parish of Colwall, Herefordshire.
+This is where Henry Bright was born being baptised on 21st March 1715 a few miles away at Ledbury, Herefordshire.
+Henry’s siblings were baptised at the nearby parish of Coddington” (information from a personal e-mail of a relative of the family).
+But, the family weren’t ‘landed aristocracy’, their background was as yeoman farmers but Henry had been apprenticed at the age of 16 to Richard Meyler, a West India merchant.
 They later became business partners; “While living in Jamaica [Henry Bright] built up a successful trade with Richard Meyler in sugar, slaves, provisions and dry goods…During this final spell in the Caribbean [1748 – 51] he arranged sugar consignments for Meyler and was active in the slave trade, especially the illegal traffic with the Spanish American market….By the time of the American Revolution, all this activity meant that the Bright family was considered in higher credit than any other house in England: the Brights were know to be men of large fortune.”
 Quote from Google Book: Transactions of the Royal Historical Society.

 Henry Bright married his partner’s only daughter Sarah (who was also his heiress), and they lived at 29 Queen Square in Bristol, with a black servant called Bristol.
 During his lifetime Henry was Mayor, and Sheriff of Bristol, a founder of the Bristol Theatre Royal in the 1760s, and of one of the first banks outside London, known as the Old Bank.